José Letelier: Coaching career

 After retiring as a player, Letelier trained as a PE teacher and obtained his coaching licences from the Instituto Nacional del Fútbol (INAF).
 He began coaching goalkeepers in Colo-Colo's boys' teams, then took charge of the club's women's section in 2010.
 He won the Chilean women's football championship ten times in succession, the last nine under the Apertura and Clausura format.
 When Colo-Colo won the 2012 Copa Libertadores Femenina, Letelier became the first individual to be part of winning squads in both the male and female Libertadores tournaments.

 In June 2015 he was appointed technical director of the Chile women's national football team, with his first task to prepare an under 20 team for the 2015 South American U-20 Women's Championship.
+The next year, he also led the under-17's in the 2016 South American Championship.
 When the senior women's national team played their first fixture in three years in May 2017, they thrashed hapless Peru 12–0.
 At the 2018 Copa América Femenina, Letelier steered hosts Chile to a runners-up finish, securing qualification to their first ever FIFA Women's World Cup in 2019.

+In October 2023, he assumed as the coach of the Alianza Lima women's team.